mozillascience/studyGroup/lessons/Data Manipulation/readme.md

-# Intro to "piping" and Data Manipulation
+# Intro to Data Manipulation and "piping"
 JEPA
-02/06/2017
+09/28/2017

 # Why use dplyr and tidyr?